jamesrice/drops-loop/README.md

 Every catch flips the loop's direction, speeds it up and narrows the zone.
 One miss ends the run.

-Gameplay is modelled on [rushloop.io](https://rushloop.io); everything you see and hear is **Drops Adventure's** visual system — logo, Formiga + Work Sans, the 11 Drops flavor colors, the day/night sky keyframes, and the same warm, snack-forward voice.
-No code, art or copy from RushLoop was used.

 **Stack:** static site, no build step, plain ES modules.
 One 2D canvas for the game, DOM for all chrome, served by a Cloudflare **Worker** with an assets binding (not Pages) that also hosts the leaderboard API.